Chuks-project/Project-Seven.md/README.md

 In Project Six, you implemented a WordPress based solution that is ready to be filled with content and can be used as a full fledged website or blog.
 Moving further we will add some more value to our solutions that your DevOps team could utilize.

 This project builds on the 3-tier architecture we saw earlier in Project six by adding a Network file System(NFS) to our system architecture(website).
-The NFS host the static files needed to server our site to the public while the database stores the dynamic data.
+The NFS host the static files needed to serve our site to the public while the database stores the dynamic data.
 This architecture makes our webserver stateless: meaning we can easily configure and scale our webserver up or down as need arises.

 In this project 7 also, you will implement a solution that consists of following components:

-1.Infrastructure: AWS
+1. Infrastructure: AWS

-2.Webserver Linux: Red Hat Enterprise Linux 8 3.Database Server: Ubuntu 20.04 + MySQL
+2. Webserver Linux: Red Hat Enterprise Linux 8

+3. Database Server: Ubuntu 20.04 + MySQL

-4.Storage Server: Red Hat Enterprise Linux 8 + NFS Server 5.Programming Language: PHP
+4. Storage Server: Red Hat Enterprise Linux 8 + NFS Server

+5. Programming Language: PHP

-6.Code Repository: GitHub
+6. Code Repository: GitHub

-You shall be adopting the following steps towards implementing your Tooling Website Solution.
+### You shall be adopting the following steps towards implementing your Tooling Website Solution.

 ## STEP 1 – PREPARE NFS SERVER